-Broflanilide was administered orally by capsule to groups of 5 male and 5 female beagle dogs at dose levels of 0, 100, 300 and 1000 mg/kg body weight per day for 3 months.
+Broflanilide was administered orally by capsule to groups of 5 male and 5 female beagle dogs at dose levels of 0, 100, 300 and 1000 mg/kg bw/day for 3 months.
 No treatment related adverse effects in clinical observations, body weight, clinical pathology and histopathology were reported at any of the treated levels.
-Under the conditions of the study, the NOAEL was 1000 mg/kg bw/day (the limit dose), and the LOAEL was not established in beagle dogs (USEPA, 2020).
+Under the conditions of the study, the NOAEL was 1000 mg/kg bw/day, and the LOAEL was not established in beagle dogs (USEPA, 2020).